 We welcome and value feedback on how well we are working with our parents.
-We would like parents to help us develop our Core Offer further with consultations during the Autumn term 2020.

 We try to communicate in plain English and have a Multi-lingual member of staff who can offer interpretation in Punjabi, Urdu and Miripuri.
 We can also access interpreting services with sufficient time for this to be arranged.